givetoiowa/ct3.5/aws_migration/README.md

 	- Connect with an ftp client

 ##Notes about sandbox server
-- When first setting things up I used nginx instead of apache.
+When first setting things up I used nginx instead of apache.
 Since I only was able to get the server partially working I uninstalled nginx and installed apache2.
-- Because of this the server is kind of a mess and needs to be cleaned up (finish removing old nginx/php-fpm files)
-- Since this was just a sandbox this really shouldn't be much of an issue.
+Because of this the server is kind of a mess and needs to be cleaned up (finish removing old nginx/php-fpm files).
+Since this was just a sandbox this really shouldn't be much of an issue.
 I think it would be a good idea to have the live server be an ubuntu machine since that what our local machine is now.